EAGLE-Project-FFG/promptfoo-demo/README.md

 # Evaluating KG construction with Promptfoo

-An LLM builds a small knowledge graph from application tables.
-Promptfoo runs the construction and checks the result three ways: with deterministic assertions, by comparing the graph against a reference graph, and with an LLM judge.
-One test case is deliberately set up to fail, to show what a failure looks like.
+This demo uses an LLM to turn application tables into a small knowledge graph.
+Promptfoo evaluates the result in three ways: deterministic assertions, comparison with a reference graph (ground truth), and an LLM judge.
+One test case is intentionally designed to fail, to see how Promptfoo reports an incorrect result.

-Everything runs from a single command, described in section 6.
+Instructions to run the evaluation are described in Section 6.

 ## 1. Input